-Neither a job title or salary alone determines exempt status from overtime pay.
+Neither a job title or salary alone determines exempt status from overtime payments.
+Instead, job duties, wages and occupations determine your classification as being entitled to overtime pay.
 The Fair Labor Standards Act (“FLSA”) requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a workweek.

-When does pay for compensable time become mandatory?
-For “white collar” employees, the FLSA does provide an exemption from both minimum wage and overtime pay for bona fide executive, administrative, professional and outside sales employee as well as certain computer employees.
-To qualify for this exemption, employees generally must meet certain tests based on their job duties and be paid on a salary basis at not less than $455 per week.
+Initially, you look to see whether any typical “white collar” exemptions from overtime pay apply.
+Thus, the FLSA does provide an exemption from overtime pay for bona fide executive, administrative, professional and outside sales employee as well as certain computer employees.
+To qualify for this exemption, employees generally must meet certain tests based on their job duties and be paid on a salary basis at not less than $648 per week.
 The application of these tests to specific cases has been developed by the cases fought out in Courts.
-A Florida lawyer experienced in wage and hour litigation should analyze your particular job situation to find out if your FLSA rights have been violated and you are owed minimum or overtime wages.
+A Florida employee rights lawyer experienced in wage and hour litigation can analyze your particular job situation to find out if your FLSA rights have been violated and you are owed overtime wages even though you receive a salary.

-However, these “white collar” exemptions from overtime and minimum wages do not apply to manual laborers or other “blue collar” workers who perform work involving repetitive operations with their hands, physical skill and energy.
-FLSA-covered, non-management employees in production, maintenance, construction and similar occupations such as carpenters, electricians, mechanics, plumbers, iron workers, craftsmen, operating engineers, longshoremen, construction workers and laborers are entitled to minimum wage and overtime premium pay under the FLSA, and generally are not exempt no matter how highly paid they might be.
+Importantly, these “white collar” exemptions from overtime pay do not apply to manual laborers or other “blue collar” workers who perform work involving repetitive operations with their hands and using physical skill and energy.
+The following typical industries pay employees a salary with no overtime: construction, carpenters, fire-protection installers, electricians, mechanics, plumbers, iron workers, craftsmen, operating engineers and longshoremen.
+These salaried workers are to overtime premium pay under the FLSA, and generally are not exempt no matter how highly paid they are.

-Call attorney Rose H. Robbins at (954) 946-8130 for a FREE telephone consultation about your claim for minimum wage or unpaid overtime wage violations.
+Call attorney Rose H. Robbins at (954) 946-8130 for a FREE telephone consultation about your claim for unpaid overtime wage violations when being paid a salary.
 Or you can complete the simple form below for confidential submission to our office.
+We will contact you within 1 business day.
 Please be advised that by merely submitting this form, no Attorney-Client relationship is formed with this law firm.
-You must provide your name, home or cell phone number, your email address and your zip code in the form.
-We serve the following counties: Broward, Highlands, Indian River, Martin, Miami-Dade, Monroe, Okeechobee, Palm Beach, and St. Lucie
+You must provide your name, cell phone number, your email address and your zip code in the form.
+We serve the following counties: Miami-Dade, Broward, Palm Beach, Martin, St. Lucie, Indian River, Brevard, Okeechobee, Monroe, and Highlands.